Trump officials rush to Turkey as Moscow advances to fill Syria void from U.S. retreat

 The Turkish advance, and Washington’s need to swiftly evacuate its own forces, have brought the two biggest militaries in NATO close to confrontation on the battlefield.
 Washington has complained about Turkish artillery fire near its troops.

-In the latest potential flashpoint, U.S. military aircraft made a “show of force” over the border city of Kobani after Turkish-backed fighters came close to American troops there, a U.S. official said.
+In the latest potential flashpoint, U.S. military aircraft made a “show of force” over Kobani after Turkish-backed fighters came close to American troops there, a U.S. official said.

-Pence said Erdogan had promised Trump by phone that Turkey would not attack Kobani, a strategically important border city where U.S. forces first came to the aid of Kurds against Islamic State, which massacred Kurdish civilians there in 2014.
+Pence said Erdogan had promised Trump by phone that Turkey would not attack Kobani, where U.S. forces first came to the aid of Kurds against Islamic State, which massacred Kurdish civilians there in 2014.

 Erdogan said he had not broken his promise to Trump: “Mr Trump’s remark on Kobani was ‘Don’t strike there’,” Erdogan told reporters late on Tuesday.
 “We said that we had only done an encircling operation there at the moment.”